-As per the asset allocation pattern indicated above, for investment in debt securities and money market instruments, the Fund may invest a part of the portfolio in various debt securities issued by corporates and/or state and central government.
+As per the asset allocation pattern indicated above, the Fund may invest in various debt securities and money market instruments issued by corporates and/or state and central government.
 Such government securities may include securities which are supported by the ability to borrow from the treasury or supported only by the sovereign guarantee or of the state government or supported by GOI/state government in some other way.